ctechfilmuniversity/Making-Waves-Retrospective/README.md

 https://user-images.githubusercontent.com/93442123/223133333-6ec67e04-13e3-4808-8038-8fb97e67b1bb.mp4

-For my performance, I used a dawless setup consisting of an Elektron Syntakt 12 track mono-synth and a Digitone FM 4 track poly-synth.
-I ran the Digitone into the Syntakt's inputs to make use of it's analog fx track and to fade in a new track with the digitone master gain.
+For my performance, I opted for a dawless setup comprising of an Elektron Syntakt 12 track mono-synth and a Digitone FM 4 track poly-synth.
+I routed the Digitone into the Syntakt's inputs to benefit from its analog fx track and also to smoothly bring in a new track with the digitone master gain.

-The data structure of both devices can be described as Project>Songs>Patterns>Tracks>Sounds.
-With the recent addition of songmode, I could easily queue songs/patterns and jump in and out of prerecorded sequences, which gave me the mix of structure and improvisation that I was looking for.
-However, as of now, it is not possible to to preassign which patterns should be played in loopmode by default (every pattern plays in a certain number of loops), so if a pattern is supposed to loop for a while, it requires good coordination across both devices.
+Both devices' data structure can be categorized as Project>Songs>Patterns>Tracks>Sounds.
+With the recent addition of song mode, I could conveniently queue songs/patterns and switch between pre-recorded sequences, achieving the desired balance between structure and improvisation.
+However, at present, it's not possible to pre-assign which patterns should play in loop mode by default (each pattern plays for a specific number of loops).
+So, if a pattern needs to loop for a while, it demands good coordination across both devices.

 ![photo_2023-03-06_15-13-21](https://user-images.githubusercontent.com/93442123/223134463-e2f5460a-331e-48c6-bd32-08fd7c82d908.jpg)

-Overall, I was very pleased with this setup and the sound quality - I made every sound from scratch for the first time.
-Except for the short intro, the songs themselves weren't really my cup of tea though, I have to cut things back a little more.
-My next goal is to work on the integration of both devices into a Daw environment using the Overbridge vst.
-This way, I can use Ableton Live as a mixer to improve the sound, play samples and do all kinds of crazy fx mangling
+I was very pleased with this setup's sound quality - I designed every sound from scratch for the first time.
+However, except for the short intro, the songs didn't entirely resonate with me, so I plan to streamline things further.
+My next objective is to integrate both devices into a Daw environment using the Overbridge VST.
+This way, I can use Ableton Live as a mixer to refine the sound, play samples, and experiment with various FX techniques.

 ## Stefan

-For his setup Stefan Püst, went dawless as well, connecting his Roland TR 707 to his Octatrack.
+For his setup Stefan Püst, went dawless as well, connecting his Roland MC 707 to his Octatrack.
-Stefan combined multiple prerecorded instrument loops on his TR 707 into full arrangements.
-He would mute, fade in/out and swap individual loops to create an overarching structure.
-His Octatrack was mainly used to play prepared transition effects.
-The patterns of the Octatrack contained effects automations, such as filter sweeps.
-Stefan used the A/B fader of the Octatrack as his Dry/Wet control to switch to the effect-mangled version of his track at the right moment.
+He utilized the MC 707 to combine multiple prerecorded instrument loops and create full arrangements.
+By muting, fading in/out, and swapping individual loops, he constructed an overarching structure for his performance.
+Additionally, he used the Octatrack to play prepared transition effects, with the patterns containing effects automations like filter sweeps.
+Stefan relied on the A/B fader of the Octatrack as a Dry/Wet control to switch to the effect-mangled version of his track at the appropriate moment.